trocafone/laika/docs/results.rst

 This result will be executed as any other result - it will have available all the extra configuration you define.

-**Warning**: this will load and execute arbitrary code, which implies a series of security holes.
+..
+Warning:: this result will load and execute arbitrary code, which implies a series of security holes.
 Always check custom modules before using them.

 Example of a module result definition: